EddyLuten/bhreia.com/docs/creatures/juvenile-Amalchian-dragon.md

 **Claw.** *Melee Weapon Attack*: +7 to hit, reach 5 ft., one target. *Hit*: 8 (1d6 + 5) slashing damage.
 {:.action}

-**Lightning Breath (Recharge 5-6):** The dragon exhales lightning in a 45-foot line that is 5 feet wide.
-Each creature in that line must make a DC 14 Dexterity saving throw, taking 33 (6d10) lightning damage on a failed save, or half as much damage on a successful one.
+**Lightning Breath (Recharge 5-6):** The Dragon exhales lightning in a 45-foot line that is 5 feet wide.
+Each creature in that line must make a DC 14 Dexterity saving throw, taking 33 (5d10) lightning damage on a failed save, or half as much damage on a successful one.
 {:.action}